lxsameer/blog/src/_posts/2015-11-30-react-native-at-first-glance.md

 got fixed by community.

 ## Summary
-I found **ReactNative** fastinating and awesome.
+I found **ReactNative** fascinating and awesome.
 I'm happy with it and I'll use it almost always.
 But I'll never contribute to **ReactNative** again.
 It's not worth the time it took to get your code into main repository.

 **ReactNative** development process showed me why facebook is not a successful company in introducing new technologies to the